 Did you know Sickle Cell Disease is the most common hereditary disorder in the United States?

-Sickle Cell Disease (SCD) occurs when abnormally shaped red blood cells block regular blood flow, causing a patient to experience excruciating pain and at risk for strokes and liver damage.
-Although there is no cure, blood transfusions help relieve the pain a patient is experiencing.
+Sickle Cell Disease (SCD) is a severe blood disease that occurs when abnormal, sickle-shaped red blood cells block regular blood flow, causing a patient to experience excruciating pain.
+SCD typically leads to Sickle cell anemia which often leads to other chronic health conditions affecting the heart, liver, and kidneys, and creates a higher risk for stroke.
+Although there is no cure, blood transfusions and blood exchanges help relieve the pain a patient is experiencing by providing healthy red blood cells that deliver oxygen throughout the body more freely.

-Sickle Cell affects over 100,000 people in the United States.
-People who live with sickle cell manage the illness by receiving blood transfusions throughout their life.
+Sickle Cell anemia affects over 100,000 people in the United States.
+People who live with sickle cell manage the illness through blood transfusions and exchanges throughout their life.

-Local patients Selina and Brianna were born with Sickle Cell Disease and have relied on voluntary blood donations to stay strong and healthy.
+Local patients Selina and Brianna were born with Sickle Cell Disease.
+Voluntary unpaid blood donations help ensure blood is on the shelves for life-sustaining treatments that lead to a healthier and happier life.

 “Selina’s blood transfusions and blood exchanges have helped her health in many ways by keeping her sickle cell levels down and reducing her pain levels so she has minor pain crisis in her body.
 My daughter Selina and I thank every [blood donor] from the bottom of our beating hearts for your selfless gift.
 It will go a long way as you have given Selina a lifeline, just at the right time.”